MJoseph1234/arcana/arcana/docs/Arcana.md

 ## To Do
  - [ ] README
+ - [ ] replace auto-reloader with dev server
+ - [x] replace rebuild command with publish
+   - calling it 'build' instead of 'publish' because publish sounds like it's making the HTML deploying to the world, instead of just updating the HTML
  - [x] use settings.py directories
  - [ ] enable customizing themes
  - [ ] site-specific extensions/markdown parsers